Georgia Education Expense Tax Credit

 All donations are processed by organizations called Student Scholarship Organizations(SSO).
 The Joy House is working with Georgia Student Scholarship Organization (GaSSO) as our SSO.
 All contributions designating the Joy House Academy will be directed to the teens in our program to meet their educational needs.

-During 2019 all requests were granted by the state at 100% with the raised cap.
+During 2019 and 2020 all requests were granted by the state at 100% with the raised cap.
 In prior years the cap has been reached on the first business day of the year and requests were pro-rated.
 With the possibility that the cap can be met on the first business day it is imperative that we have those who want to participate to act between now and the end of the year to fill out the appropriate request form.
 You can fill out the appropriate request online at the GaSSO website and they will be automatically input to the DOR.
 You can get the details below on how to do this.

 The state has set generous limits.
 You can contribute any amount you choose up to the following: